TheLotter

 TheLotter is a worldwide online lottery ticket purchasing and courier service.
-TheLotter offers customers from all over the world an opportunity to play more than 50 of the most popular draws including the US Powerball, Mega Millions, EuroMillions, SuperEnalotto, EuroJackpot, and the Australian Powerball; U.S. customers can purchase entries to local and multi-state lotteries through TheLotter.us, a platform that offers courier services for official lottery tickets in applicable states.
+TheLotter offers more than 50 types of draws, including the US Powerball, Mega Millions, EuroMillions, SuperEnalotto, EuroJackpot, and the Australian Powerball; U.S. customers can purchase entries to local and multi-state lotteries through TheLotter.us, a platform that offers courier services for official lottery tickets in applicable states.

 History

 Founded in 2002, TheLotter has facilitated the distribution of over $100 million in prizes to more than 7 million winners globally.

 TheLotter operates as a courier service, with agents physically purchasing official lottery tickets on their customers' behalf.
 The tickets are then scanned and uploaded to the customer's account before the draw.

 Products

 In addition to lottery ticket purchasing and courier services, TheLotter offers digital scratchcards, online casino games, and raffles; with availability depending on jurisdiction.

 Players can access TheLotter online or through its mobile apps for iOS and Android.